jwdavis1989/catCollector/README.md

 # CatCollector:
 ## What is Cat Collector?
 Cat Collector is a website that allows cat lovers to adopt new cats, and keep track of their roster of delightful kitties.

-Eventually, the cats will have an image stored on-disk on the server to represent them for graphical display.
+Users will be able to choose the color of cat they want, represented as an image stored on-disk on the server.

 ## PostgreSQL Tables